-Parameter Was 2001 Clarity the Highest or Lowest on Record?
-Was 2001 a Typical Year?
-Trophic Category Zsd Changing? % Samples Violating DOH Beach Std?+ Zsd 2001 Within Normal Range Higher than Normal Oligotrophic No 0 (meters) All Years Oligotrophic 0 Parameter Year Was 2001 TP the Highest or Lowest on Record?
-Was 2001 a Typical Year?
-Trophic Category TP Changing? % Samples Exceeding TP Guidance Value+ Phosphorus 2001 Lowest at Times Yes Oligotrophic No 0 (mg/l) All Years Oligotrophic 0 Parameter Was 2001 Algae the Highest or Lowest on Record?
-Was 2001 a Typical Year?
+Parameter Year Was 2002 Clarity the Highest or Lowest on Record?
+Was 2002 a Typical Year?
+Trophic Category % Samples Violating DOH Beach Std?+ Zsd 2002 Within Normal Range Yes Oligotrophic No 0 (meters) All Years Oligotrophic 0 Parameter Year Was 2002 TP the Highest or Lowest on Record?
+Was 2002 a Typical Year?
+Trophic Category % Samples Exceeding TP Guidance Value+ Phosphorus 2002 Lowest at Times Yes Oligotrophic No 0 (mg/l) All Years Oligotrophic 0 Parameter Year Was 2002 Algae the Highest or Lowest on Record?
+Was 2002 a Typical Year?
 Trophic Category ChI.a Changing?
-Chl.a 2001 Within Normal Range Yes Oligotrophic No (μg/l) All Years Mesotrophic
+Chl.a 2002 Within Normal Range Yes Oligotrophic No (μg/l) All Years Oligotrophic

-+- Minimum allowable water clarity for siting a new NYS swimming beach = 1.2 meters - NYS Total Phosphorus Guidance Value for Class B and Higher Lakes = 0.020 mg/l
++- Minimum allowable water clarity for siting a new NYS swimming beach = 1.2 meters +- NYS Total Phosphorus Guidance Value for Class B and Higher Lakes = 0.020 mg/l